marknelsonengineer/empire/DESIGN.md

 `constexpr` Means "to be evaluated at compile time".
 Applies to variables.
 `consteval` Declares a function or template to produce a compile time constant expression.
 It forces calls to happen at compile-time.
 `constinit` Initializes a static variable at compile time.
 It does not imply `const` nor `constexpr`.

+I'm going to explore the persistence model before looking into Boost Program Options.
+Maybe we can get away with using persistence for config.